proompteng

 • The failure converter returns a structured TemporalFailureError that preserves details and cause payloads using the same codec chain, so workflow/activity/update/query errors decode cleanly on clients.

-• temporal-bun doctor now builds the codec chain from config and fails fast on missing/invalid keys while printing the resolved codec list.
+• temporal-bun doctor builds the codec chain from config and fails fast on missing/invalid keys while printing the resolved codec list.

 Observability

-The Temporal Bun SDK ships with structured logging and metrics layers so you can treat Bun workers/clients like any other service in your stack.
+The Temporal Bun SDK ships with structured logging and metrics layers so you can operate Bun workers/clients like any other service in your stack.
 Configure the behavior with the same environment variables listed above:

 • TEMPORAL_LOG_FORMAT - controls the log formatter (pretty or json).